-Parents have several options for paying school fees: part payments, cash, credit card, EFTPOS, online BPOINT through the Salisbury High School website www.salisburyhigh.sa.edu.au and Centrepay.
+Families have several options for paying school fees: part payments, cash, credit card, EFTPOS, direct debit through the Salisbury High School website www.salisburyhigh.sa.edu.au and Centrepay.

 If you would like to discuss any of these options, please contact our Finance Office on 8182 0200, which is open 8:30am to 4:00pm daily.